Retailers and wholesalers must have a licence to sell tobacco and non-tobacco smoking products in NSW.

 Retailers and wholesalers who hold a tobacco licence must comply with tobacco retailing laws in NSW.
 A copy of the licence must be displayed at the point of sale.
 For more information on tobacco retailing laws, visit Tobacco retailing laws in NSW.

-The NSW Health Secretary or delegate can refuse an application for a licence, refuse an application to renew a licence, or revoke an existing licence:
+The NSW Health Secretary or delegate can refuse an application for a licence or refuse an application to renew a licence:

-The NSW Health Secretary or delegate can close a premises for up to 90 days if the Secretary or delegate reasonably suspects illicit tobacco or illegal vaping goods have been or are likely to be sold, or if tobacco or non-tobacco smoking products are sold or are likely to be sold without a licence, from the premises.
+The NSW Health Secretary or delegate can close a premises for up to 90 days if the premises is reasonably suspected to be selling tobacco or non-tobacco smoking products without a licence or selling illicit tobacco or vaping goods.
 A Local Court can close a premises for up to one year if it is satisfied that illicit tobacco or illegal vaping goods have been or are likely to be sold, or if tobacco or non-tobacco smoking products are sold or are likely to be sold without a licence, from the premises.

 There are substantial penalties for continuing to sell products from a premises subject to a closure order.
-Further information on the closure order provisions and penalties can be found here
+Further information on the closure order provisions and penalties can be found at Penalties and enforcement.

 New penalties have been introduced for selling tobacco or non-tobacco smoking products without a valid licence.
 The maximum penalties are: